J0HNN7G/imu-har/README.md

 ```

 #### TASK 2: CLASSIFICATION OF STATIONARY ACTIVITIES WITH RESPIRATORY SYMPTOMS
+*Do not include any data files/recordings that contain laughing, singing, eating, or talking!*
 ```
 class 0: sitting/standing + breathing normally
 class 1: lying down on your left side + breathing normally